 While he produced fashion photos for Harper’s Bazaar for 20 years, well into the mid-sixties, it was his black and white portrait work of the rich and famous that elevated his iconic status.
 All the musicians, actors, politicians, artists and writers of the day came under the talented lens of Avedon.
 And his sitters were happy to do so.
 He worked mostly for Vogue and the New Yorker in later years.

 His myriad of books, which are quite extensive and large, are all coveted.
 His cameras of choice throughout his career were the Rolleiflex 2.8F for medium format, and later in his career, the Deardoff 8×10 and Sinar 8×10 for large format.
 While he did quite a bit of color photography, it was his black and white work that became most memorable.
+Sort of like Helmut Newton.

 Richard Avedon died in 2004 while on assignment for the New Yorker.
 He was 81.
 See the Avedon Foundation link below for more spectacular images.